 When the concise presentation is needed

-The concise presentation is required for all federally-funded research, unless the IRB can determine that the consent form is concise enough already.
+The concise presentation is required for all federally-funded and VA research, unless the IRB can determine that the consent form is concise enough already.
 If the consent form is already short and concise, adding summary pages only serves to make the consent document longer and doesn’t provide value to human subjects.
 The IRB will consider whether the consent document is concise as written on a case-by-case basis.
 If you are unsure whether your consent can be considered concise as written, contact the HSO.

 What information to include